S.D. Atlético Nacional: Final season

 2001 was the last season of Atletico Nacional, after the league was reformatted and divided into Apertura and Clausura championships, the team never managed to get into the hexagonal round.
 The apertura was the worst of its history; the team finished 9th of 10 teams.
-In the clausura they managed to improv,e but still came one point short of reaching the hexagonal round.
+In the clausura they managed to improve, but still came one point short of reaching the hexagonal round.
 Atletico Nacional's last game in ANAPROF was against Alianza F.C. where they were defeated 2–1.
 Rolando Escobar scored the last goal for the team.

 Disbandment

 In October 2001 Atlético Nacional were ejected from the league because of violating ANAPROF rules.
 They had been using Colombian player Luis Palacios on a Panamanian registration, because only 5 foreigners were allowed by ANAPROF.
 Their expulsion saved Chiriquí from the drop.

 Club Deportivo Policía Nacional

 The club were reformed in 2005 as Club Deportivo Policía Nacional in Liga Nacional de Ascenso (second division), and in 2005 the team managed promotion to the top level after beating Atalanta 1–0.
 They were relegated to the Second Division in 2006.